This is the formal call for applications for promotion and/or tenure to be effective September 1, 2019.

 A candidate who receives a negative recommendation at any point in the multi-step process may request a hearing for reconsideration at that level.
 Unless otherwise stated, hearings will be before the person or committee making the recommendation that has been challenged.
 If a recommendation is reversed after reconsideration, the rationale must be explained.

 Regardless of the recommendation at any point in the process, the dossier will move forward to the next level unless the faculty member wishes to withdraw from the process.
+If the faculty member wishes to withdraw from the process, a written statement of withdrawal should be provided to the Office of the Provost (c/o Elizabeth Hardt at email@example.com), the Chair and the Dean.
 Any materials used in the hearing process should be included in the Tab for that level of review.
 Copies of written documents presented at hearings with the Campus Promotion & Tenure Advisory Committee also will be included in the dossier and shared with the appropriate dean’s office.

 VII.
 UPDATING THE DOSSIER

-After submission of dossiers to the Office of the Provost, candidates are encouraged to update their information.
+After submission of dossiers to the Office of the Provost, candidates should update their information as applicable.
 For example, word may be received of a grant awarded or a manuscript accepted for publication.
 Such information should be submitted to the Provost and the Dean’s Office simultaneously for insertion in the appropriate dossier.
 Updates should be dated and labeled with the appropriate Folder/Tab number and include the updated information only.
 If the same information is intended for multiple sections of the dossier, prepare separate pages labeled appropriately for each section.
-Any updated information must be submitted to Teresa Davis in the Office of the Provost (email@example.com) in electronic format (PDF) to facilitate circulation to the campus committee members.
+Any updated information must be submitted to Elizabeth Hardt in the Office of the Provost (firstname.lastname@example.org) in electronic format (PDF) to facilitate circulation to the campus committee members.